A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

 \subsection{STL motion planner}

-In this section, the mission specifications for the problem in Section~\ref{sec:problemDescription} are extracted to obtain the corresponding~\ac{STL} formula, $\varphi$.
-Missions to install bird diverters have two types of specifications.
-First, the safety requirements must be fulfilled throughout the whole operation time $t_N$;~\acp{UAV} have to stay within the workspace ($\varphi_\mathrm{ws}$), while avoiding collisions with obstacles around ($\varphi_\mathrm{obs}$) and keeping safety distances with other~\acp{UAV} ($\varphi_\mathrm{dis}$).
-Second, task requirements need to be satisfied at specific time intervals throughout the mission; all target regions must be visited once by a~\ac{UAV}, which remains there for an installation time $t_\mathrm{ins}$ ($\varphi_\mathrm{tr}$).
-Given their limited payload capacity,~\acp{UAV} should visit a refilling station and stay there for a refilling time $t_\mathrm{rs}$ once they run out of onboard diverters, to be supplied with more ($\varphi_\mathrm{cap}$).
-Lastly, each~\ac{UAV} should fly to its closest refilling station after completing its installation operations ($\varphi_\mathrm{rs}$).
-All mission specifications can be encoded in the~\ac{STL} formula
+In this section, we extract the mission specifications for the problem discussed in Section~\ref{sec:problemDescription} to obtain the corresponding~\ac{STL} formula, $\varphi$.
+The successful installation of bird diverters requires a collaborative team of~\acp{UAV} that can effectively respond to unforeseen events, cover large-scale scenario and minimize operation time.
+The mission specifications can be categorized into two types: safety requirements and task requirements.
+The \textit{safety requirements} ensure the overall safety of the operation throughout the entire mission time $T_N$.
+These requirements include constraints such as the~\acp{UAV} staying within the designated workspace (${^d}\varphi_\mathrm{ws}$), avoiding collisions with obstacles in the environment (${^d}\varphi_\mathrm{obs}$), and maintaining a safe distance from other~\acp{UAV} (${^d}\varphi_\mathrm{dis}$).
+On the other hand, the \textit{task requirements} focus on achieving specific tasks at predefined time intervals during the mission.
+These requirements involve ensuring that all target regions are visited by at least one~\ac{UAV} (${^d}\varphi_\mathrm{tr}$) and that each~\ac{UAV} remains in a target region for the designated installation time $T_\mathrm{ins}$.
+Considering the limited payload capacity of the~\acp{UAV}, they are required to visit a refilling station and remain there for a refilling time $T_\mathrm{rs}$ once they run out of onboard diverters (${^d}\varphi_\mathrm{rs}$).
+Notably, we do not explicitly specify the number or sequence of target regions that a single drone must visit.
+Rather, we grant the framework the flexibility to determine the most convenient number and sequence of targets for each vehicle, while still allowing for the possibility of visiting all targets if needed.
+Finally, after completing their installation operations, each~\ac{UAV} should fly to the closest refilling station (${^d}\varphi_\mathrm{hm}$).
+By incorporating all these mission specifications, the~\ac{STL} formula can be formulated as follows: